Hannah-Abi/Hannah-Abi/README.md

 # Hi there, 👋 I'm Hannah, a maniac in analytics

 I am currently a master's student in Business Analytics in Aalto University and looking for an opportunity to leverage my skills to help company achieneve there goals of optimizing their business.
 The BA program in the Aalto school of business has given me a precious opportunity to work on many projects that are very close to the real-world project in companies from different industries.
-Just in my first autumn semester, with my advanced knowledge in Python, I managed to complete a Marketing Analytic project using different machine learning algorithms.
-I have also learned how to apply econometric and machine learning models to solve business problems such as cost & revenue optimization with Gurobi, insurance fraud detection.

 ## My interests includes:
 - Data Analytics with Python (Numpy/Pandas/Matplotlib)